Brunadiasmiguel/depression/README.md

 ## Datasets

 In order to explain the suicide rates and analyse our hypotheses, we search different datasets on different sources.
 The main dataset had global data on suicides by country, age and gender from 1985 to 2016 (the data had some gaps as expected).
 We used different datasets for different different goals, all CSV files:

 - rural_excel.xls
 - alcohol-1980-1999.csv
 - alcohol-2000-2009.csv
 - suicide_rate.csv
+- suicide-death-rates-by-sex.csv
+- suicide-rates-by-age-detailed.csv
+- suicide-rates-vs-prevalence-of-depression.csv
+- depression-by-level-of-education-employment.csv
+- prevalence-of-depression-by-age.csv
+- prevalence-of-depression-males-vs-females.csv
+- female_unemployment.csv
+- male_unemployment.csv
+- human-development-index.csv
-- Suicidal rates
+- number-with-depression-by-country.csv
-- Depression rates
+- unemployment_rate.csv
-- unemployment rates
+- world_happiness_index.csv
-(check the ones we need)

 ## Data Workflow